ndefrutitus/CRAA-HTML-EC2/README.md

 4. Make sure to review and understand the script's content before executing it on your production environment, as it involves system-level changes.

-## Contributing

-If you find any issues with the script or want to enhance its functionality, feel free to create an issue or submit a pull request.
-Your contributions are highly appreciated!

-## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code within the terms specified in the license.

----
-Please feel free to modify and add more details to the README according to your specific use case, like adding information about the web application or any other relevant instructions.